Singapore Eat: Dough Magic (扑面而来) @ Tengah

 - 3 min read

-Dough Magic (扑面而来) is one the two food stalls located inside Scarlett Supermarket (思家客) on level 3 of Plantation Plaza in the new Tengah estate.
+Dough Magic (扑面而来) is one the two food stalls located inside Scarlett Supermarket (思家客), on level 3 of Plantation Plaza in Tengah estate, beside Old Chengdu Sichuan Braised Delights (老成都秘制卤味) stall.
 Dough Magic, as its name implies, is into all kind of dough-made foodstuff, especially buns.

-The stall serves a number of Chinese dishes, meat dumplings, mini pan-fried buns, buns, etc. Frozen food items, such as buns and rice dumplings (during Mid-Autumn Festival), are also available for purchase.
-Tables and chairs are available in the supermarket for eating-in.
+The stall serves a number of Chinese dishes, meat dumplings, mini pan-fried buns, buns, etc. Frozen food items, such as buns and rice dumplings (during Dragon Boat Festival), are also available for purchase.
+Tables and chairs are available in the supermarket for dine-in.

-Note that the buns are served warm rather than hot as the oil inside the buns can scorch the mouth if the bun is just-fried — and cannot be eaten in "one bite".
-If you wish to have these buns just-fried and hot, wait for the next batch of buns.
-Be careful not to burn your mouth when eating them hot.
+Note: The buns are served warm rather than hot as the oil inside the buns may scald the mouth if they are just-fried — and cannot be eaten in "one bite".
+To get the buns just-fried and piping hot, wait for the next batch of buns and be careful not to scald your mouth when eating them hot.

-Dough Magic's range of "animal" buns have skins made using wheat flour and has more solid textures — more mantou-like.
+Among the frozen buns made by Dough Magic, its range of "animal" buns have skins made using wheat flour and has firmer textures — more mantou-like.
 These buns are beautifully decorated as animals using coloured flour rather than sugar icings, thus keeping sweetness levels in check.
 And they are attractive to kids — and me too.

 Both the Tiger Bao (萌虎豆沙包) and Panda Bao (熊猫豆沙包) have red bean paste as fillings.
 And Rabbit Bao has purple sweet potato paste filling.
 The fillings are mildly sweet with distinctive flavours.
-The Duck Bao (丫丫流沙包) has salted egg custard filling that is ultra-fine and smooth and mild sweet-savoury.
-This is a hot-seller that usually sold out fast.
+The Duck Bao (丫丫流沙包) has salted egg custard filling that is ultra-fine, smooth and mild sweet-savoury — a hot-seller that usually sells out fast.

-The Potato Bao (紫番薯仔包) is made to look like a potato with rough soiled skin and pothole-depressions like real potato.
+Top-left: The Potato Bao (紫番薯仔包) is made to look like a potato with rough "soiled" skin and pothole-depressions like real potato.
 The filling is purple sweet potato paste too.
-After steaming, the skin of the bun will crack open like real potato too.
+After steaming, the skin of the bun will crack open like real potato.

 Dough Magic is often mistaken as a business from China due to its servings of Chinese delights but it was actually started in Singapore by a lady entrepreneur from China who picked up her bun-making skills in Taiwan.
 Dough Magic is a true-blue Singapore brand.